Monday, March 31, 2025

 Imagine planning a surprise party only for your partner to find out because your ISP logs everything or researching a personal health issue that could be exposed to anyone monitoring your network.

-Relying solely on incognito mode can lead to a false sense of security, leaving you feeling exposed when true privacy matters most.
+Relying solely on private browsing can lead to a false sense of security, leaving you feeling exposed when true privacy matters most.

 Comparing Incognito Mode with Other Privacy Tools